-- Diversify diet to include foods rich in Iodine. - · Counsel both adolescent or young person and parents to improve food choices and eating habits.
+- Diversify diet to include foods rich in lodine. - Counsel both adolescent or young person and parents to improve food choices and eating habits.

-c) Vitamin A Deficiency (VAD): Vitamin A deficiency (van lead to poor night vision, blindness and death in children.
+c) Vitamin A Deficiency (VAD): Vitamin A deficiency can lead to poor night vision, blindness and death in children.
 It hinders physical growth and lowers resistance to infections.

-Prevention Diversify diets to include vitamin A rich foods.
-Use red palm oil regularly for cooking without bleaching.
-Eat fruits and vegetables (both dark green vegetables and orange coloured fruits).
-Management Counsel adolescents or young persons and parent to diversify diets to include vitamin A rich foods.
+- Diversify diets to include vitamin A rich foods. - Use red palm oil regularly for cooking without bleaching. - Eat fruits and vegetables (both dark green vegetables and orange coloured fruits).

+Counsel adolescent or young person and parent to diversify diets to include vitamin A rich foods.
 Encourage use of red palm oil for cooking without bleaching.

-Overweight and obesity 10 mins Eat fruits and vegetables.
-Overweight and Obesity Obesity is defined as excess deposit of fat.
-The indica- tor for assessment is the Body Mass Index (BMI) which is weight in kilograms divided by the height in meters squared (Wt/Ht2).
+Eat fruits and vegetables.

+Overweight and Obesity

+Obesity is defined as excess deposit of fat.
+The indicator for assessment is the Body Mass Index (BMI) which is weight in kilograms divided by the height in meters squared (Wt/Ht2).
 Obesity is BMI > 30 while overweight is BMI between 25 and 30.
-BMI < 18.4 is reported as under- weight.
+BMI < 18.4 is reported as underweight.
 Obesity is caused by excess energy intake, high fat diets and sedentary lifestyles or low physical activity.

-Obesity and overweight in childhood and adolescence leads to a higher risk of developing diabetes and other diet-related conditions and its persistence into adult- hood puts a further strain on health.
-Powerpoint presentation The obese adolescent or young person is less active with psychological and emotional problems such as depression because of low self-esteem.
-Prevention Promote healthy living through consumption of a balanced diet.
-Avoid excess intake of high fatty foods and sugar foods.
-Encourage physical activity through exercises.
+Obesity and overweight in childhood and adolescence leads to a higher risk of developing diabetes and other diet-related conditions and its persistence into adulthood puts a further strain on health.

+The obese adolescent or young person is less active with psychological and emotional problems such as depression because of low self-esteem.

+- Promote healthy living through consumption of a balanced diet. - Avoid excess intake of high fatty foods and sugar foods. - Encourage physical activity through exercises. - Build self-esteem. - Promote behaviour change.

-Build self-esteem.
-Promote behaviour change.
-Management Promote healthy living through consumption of fruits and vegetables, complex carbohydrates.
-Avoid excess intake of high fatty foods and sug- ar foods.
-Encourage physical activity through exercises.
-Counsel on behaviour change.
-Refer to nutritionist, dietician, and psychothera- py.
-Summary 3 mins Summarise as follows: Adolescence is a period of increasing physical growth and development which requires a great demand for calorie and nutrient.
+- Promote healthy living through consumption of fruits and vegetables, complex carbohydrates. - Avoid excess intake of high fatty foods and sugar foods. - Encourage physical activity through exercises. - · Counsel on behaviour change. - Refer to nutritionist, dietician, and psychotherapy.

+Adolescence is a period of increasing physical growth and development which requires a great demand for calorie and nutrient.
 Changing life style and food habits may lead to dietary excesses and deficiencies.
 However, proper growth require intake of all the different group substances (carbohydrate, protein, fat and water) in their correct proportion.
-Powerpoint presentation Questions 5 mins Ask participants whether they have any questions or comments and respond appropriately.
-Discussion